 Join Us Sunday

-Cities Church meets weekly to worship on Sundays at Minnehaha Academy North at 10am, and everyone is welcomed to attend.
+Cities Church meets weekly to worship on Sundays, currently at Concordia University’s Buetow Music Center, at 10am.
+Everyone is welcomed to attend!

-If you have any questions, or would like more information about Cities Church, you can get connected by following the button below:
+If you have any questions, or would like more information about Cities Church, let us know: